Harrysibbenga/puzzlegame/README.md

 # Riddle Me Guessing Game

 The purpose of this game it to give the user a set of riddles for them to guess the correct answer which then directs them on to the next riddle.
 If the user guesses wrong then their score is reduced by one.
-The game nds when the user reaches 0 poins or the user finishes the game.
+The game ends when the user reaches 0 points or the user finishes the game.
 The aim for the user is to reach the end of the game with the most points.

 ## UX